 10. What if I can’t find the right name for my ID?
 Not all published names have yet been added to iNaturalist.
 Or you may only be able to find a synonym of the name you want to use.

 - If you found a synonym and can accept it for your ID, then please use it.
 Otherwise…

 - Look up the next higher taxon (genus, family, etc.), or the synonym in the header search bar and go to the taxon page for that name.

 - Under Curation, select “Flag for Curation” and leave a short reason like “GenusA speciesB missing” or “synonym of GenusX speciesY” and click “Flag It!”

 - If you have more detail to add (strongly encouraged), you will see a link to the flag you just created near the top of your screen.
 Open it back up and leave a comment in the comment box with the details.

 - NOTE: with some exceptions, out of practical necessity iNaturalist only follows a single “Taxonomic Framework” for each major group of organisms worldwide.
 If you are wanting to use a different synonym, and it conflicts with the adopted framework, and you believe the name currently used in the framework should be rejected, you will need to provide whatever documentation and justification you can to support “deviating” from the framework.
 Deviations are sometimes accepted, but only with sufficient justification.

-12. Honour the observer’s intention.
-If the observation shows a photo of an Elephant with its toe touching a daisy, and the observer indicates they are interested in the daisy - then don’t add identifications for the Elephant.
+11. Honour the observer’s intention.
+If the observation shows a photo of an elephant with its toe touching a daisy, and the observer indicates they are interested in the daisy, then don’t add identifications for the elephant.
 Or if the observer doesn’t add an initial identification, but chimes in later when they see the wrong thing being identified, follow their lead and identify whatever they are interested in.